How do I start?

 How is it evaluated?

 After the transfer is acknowledged by the recipient account, APNIC will evaluate the transfer based on the IPv4 transfer criteria.
 Note that the recipient account needs to acknowledge the transfer within 30 days after it is initiated by the source account, or the transfer request will be cancelled.

 For any approved IPv4 transfer within the APNIC region, the recipient account will need to pay a transfer fee with the exception of NIR members.
-The transfer fee is payable before the IPv4 registration is updated by APNIC.
+The transfer fee is payable before the IPv4 registration in the APNIC Whois Database is updated by APNIC.
 The transferred IPv4 addresses may affect the renewal fees for the recipient account.

-IPv4 recipient accounts who wish to better manage their transfer and avoid unexpected delays may request APNIC to evaluate their IPv4 needs before they find any sources of IPv4.
+IPv4 recipient accounts that wish to better manage the transfer and avoid unexpected delays can ask APNIC to evaluate their IPv4 needs before they find any sources of IPv4.

-This is known as transfer pre-approval.
-Once a source of transfer is found and the transfer size is within the approval, the process can progress quickly and does not require the recipient to provide justification again.
+This is known as a transfer pre-approval.
+Once a source of transfer is found and the transfer size is within the approved request, the process can progress quickly and does not require the recipient to provide justification again.

-The account holders need to complete the "Transfer Pre-approval" form, which can be found in MyAPNIC.
+The account holders need to complete the “Transfer Pre-approval” form in MyAPNIC.

 Does a pre-approval expire?

 Pre-approvals are valid for 24 months from the approval date.